v1kko/daetools/trunk/daetools-package/daetools/docs/core.rst

     .. method:: SetValues((daeParameter)self, (float)values) -> None

-        Sets all values of the parameter.
+        Sets all values using a single float value.

     .. method:: SetValues((daeParameter)self, (quantity)values) -> None

+        Sets all values using a single quantity object.

+    .. method:: SetValues((daeParameter)self, (ndarray(dtype=float|quantity))values) -> None

-        Sets all values of the parameter.
+        Sets all values using a numpy array of simple floats or quantity objects.

     .. method:: array((daeParameter)self, [(object)index1[, ...[, (object)index8]]]) -> adouble_array

         Gets the array of parameter's values at the specified domain indexes (used to build equation residuals only).
 How many arguments ``index1, ..., index8`` are used